bigOconstant/inventory-bot/Readme.md

 # Inventory stock bot

-Tired of not being able to get a 6800xt, this bot will defeat all other slow python selenium bots. compiles to a single executable and needs only a single json file in it's directory to run run.
+Tired of not being able to get a 6800xt, this bot will defeat all other slow python selenium bots. compiles to a single executable for easy deployment.
+All html and images are compiled within.

 # How to use
 Add items to urls section in settings.json.
 Three items are given as an example.
 Currently it just parses the page for a "add to cart" string.